-- Other types of project reports which show how work is proceeding versus project plan estimations
+- Other types of project reports show how work is proceeding versus project plan estimations

 Deliverables can vary according to the project’s specifications and the stakeholders’ requirements.
 But all clients and stakeholders want deliverables that thoroughly wrap up the project at its closure and measure performance against expectations throughout the project.
 When defining project deliverables, it’s important that you use a project planning software such as ProjectManager to create a project timeline where you can easily visualize all your project tasks, assign work and track time.

 How to Present Project Deliverables to Stakeholders

 Project managers’ reports are the means by which these types of deliverables are presented to clients and stakeholders.
 Different stakeholders have different needs, so flexibility and customization is important for effective reporting.
 In order to meet their needs, project management software must be able to filter the many data inputs to deliver the proper output.